Azure/azure-storage-fuse/README.md

     * `--allow-other`: Allow other users to have access this mount point.
     * `--disable-writeback-cache=true`: Disallow libfuse to buffer write requests if you must strictly open files in O_WRONLY or O_APPEND mode.
     * `--ignore-open-flags=true`: Ignore the append and write only flag since O_APPEND and O_WRONLY is not supported with writeback caching.
+- CPK options
+    * `--cpk-enabled=true`: Allows mounting containers with cpk.
+Use config file or env variables to set cpk encryption key and cpk encryption key sha.

 ## Environment variables